ReadAlongs/SoundSwallower/js/README.md

 const soundswallower = await createModule();
 ```

-Because it needs access to the compiled WebAssembly code, all of the actual API is
+Because it needs access to the compiled WebAssembly code, all of the actual API
-contained within this object that you get back from `createModule`.
-Now you can
+is contained within this object that you get back from `createModule`.
+Now you
-try to initialize a recognizer and recognize some speech.
+can try to initialize a recognizer and recognize some speech.
+This is
+asynchronous, because it does a bunch of file loading and such, but the rest of
+the API isn't, because Javascript promises are not actually coroutines and thus
+will block your program even if they appear to be "asynchronous".

 ```js
 let decoder = new soundswallower.Decoder({